 Sadness over loss of security and familiarity as students leave home and return to school.

-- Some apprehension about academic performance this semester if first semester was more challenging than expected.
-Some students may also feel ashamed of their academic performance from the pervious semester.
+- Some apprehension about academic performance this semester if the first semester was more challenging than expected.
+Some students may also feel ashamed of their academic performance from the previous semester.

 - Students may learn that some friends are not returning to school.
 As a result, students may feel sad at the loss of those relationships.

 - Students may also find that they do not like the classes they registered for and/or need to register for different classes due to last semester’s performance.
 Students may experience frustration at trying to establish desired class schedule.

 - Seniors may feel sad about impending loss of college student identity and changes in friendship that will occur with graduating in May.

 Many students experience optimism because the second semester is perceived as easier than the first semester.

 - Some seniors may begin to feel worry when they realize that they do not want a job in the field in which they majored.